-Prior to Techstars Chicago, Troy was the CEO of OneWed.com, president of Amacai and co-founder and CEO of SurePayroll.com.
-Troy built the technology for Jellyvision (creators of "You Don't Know Jack!") and was the president of Systemetrics.
-His first company was Specialized Systems and Software.
+Troy Henikoff is managing director of MATH Venture Partners.
+Additionally, Troy is also an active mentor with Techstars.
+Troy was a co-founder of Excelerate Labs, which became Techstars Chicago in 2013.
+He also helps manage the FireStarter Fund, teaches entrepreneurship at Northwestern University's Kellogg School of Management and is on the board of the Chicagoland Entrepreneurial Center.
+Prior to Techstars Chicago, Troy was the CEO of OneWed.com, President of Amacai and co-founder and CEO of SurePayroll.com.
+Troy built the technology for Jellyvision (creators of “You Don’t Know Jack!”), was the President of Systemetrics, and his first company was Specialized Systems and Software.
 Troy has an undergraduate degree in Engineering from Brown University and a Master's Degree in Project Management from Northwestern.

 **This course was formerly known as KIEI-942-5**This experiential course is targeted to students who have business concepts that have been tested to determine that there is a compelling product-market fit.
 New Venture Launch will focus on fine-tuning the business model, building out financial projections and preparing investor pitches.
 A significant portion of the workload for this course will occur outside of the classroom.
 Students must be prepared to test and validate their business model hypotheses by engaging with potential customers and industry experts.
 Within the classroom, students will be encouraged to share learning experiences and help other student teams.
 The course work will be supplemented by guest speakers who are experts in functional areas related to the business model canvas.
 In addition, students will have access to a pool of alumni and local mentors who can assist in the development of their businesses.